nikomatsakis/rustnation-24/index.md

 ???

 So, yeah, who am I?

-I am I believe the longest surviving member of the Rust team, having been continuously involved since 2011.
-Though there are some other folks here today -- hi Eric! -- who were around at that time, but who left in the middle.
+I've been involved in Rust a long time, and along the way, I've accumulated a great many hats.
+Not literal hats, but different roles that I play.

 ---